arpitahowlader/arpitahowlader.github.io/_teaching/2016-spring-teaching-1.md

 location: "Dhaka, Bangladesh"
 ---

 I worked as a Lecturer in the Department of Computer Science and Engineering (CSE) at Dhaka International University(DIU).
 The Department of CSE at DIU is a place where not only the brightest young souls from all over the country but also internationals assemble searching for a greater future.
-I provided lectures as a Course Instructor on Wireless network systems, Artificial Intelligence, Discrete Mathematics, and Digital Logic Systems.
 I worked as a supportive guide in favor of Foreign Students (such as those from Nepal, Somalia, and Nigeria).

 Course Instructor
 ======